dgmurphy/mortarcommand/README.md

 re-exported the obj as STL to make sure the corrected vertex values were baked in before re-exporting as gltf.

-Once loaded into the Babylon scene,  the scaling needed to be fized due to the BJS handed coordinate system.
+Once loaded into the Babylon scene,  the scaling needed to be fixed due to the BJS handed coordinate system.
 The normals had to be flipped also.
 All the other objects are BJS primitives from the provided polyhedra examples.